rakhi27/Design-and-Analysis-of-Algorithms/README.md

 # Week 4 - Kosaraju's algorithm
 Find the strongly connected components (strictly speaking, the sizes only) of a graph with 800k nodes.
+This was implemented in the recursive and in the iterative way